 11. Blame Things on Pregnancy Brain & Your Hormones

-When will there be another time when you can blame things that you’re frustrated with, when you’re feeling extra emotional, or when you’ve forgotten something on your hormones or pregnancy brain?
-(Which is a real thing, by the way.)
+When will there be another time when you can blame things you’re frustrated with, feel extra emotional, or forget something on your pregnancy hormones or pregnancy brain?
 Probably not until you’re pregnant again, if you decide to get pregnant again…but let’s not go there.
 Lanie said that it was nice to be able to “blame my crazy rage moments/uncontrollable tears during otherwise lame commercials on hormones.”
 That comes with the territory of being pregnant.
 And when you still forget things after baby is born, you can blame it on mommy brain. 🙂

 12. Heightened Senses

 Your senses become much more sensitive and heightened when you’re pregnant.
 Colors seem brighter, smells are stronger (hopefully, you are smelling more good things than bad), flavors are richer, and touch is more sensitive.
 Appreciate and enjoy your new sense of awareness.